If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 When you borrowed the money or opened the account you agreed to the terms.
 In the small print have been a clause that said that the lender can “assign his rights” to a third-party.
 This is often described as a “sale”.

 Your debt can be sold if you are in debt management or you have an arrangement to pay.
 It may not feel fair if the lender accepted your monthly offer and you are making the payments as agreed, but legally the lender can still sell the debt.

 How much was my debt sold for?

 That will depend on the state of your account.
 A debt where you have paid token payments or nothing for a long while may have been sold for very little, just a penny or two in the pound.
 If you are making regular payments then it will have been sold for more.

 You won’t be told what your account was sold for.
-The sale is a commercial agreement between the seller and the buyer to which you are not legally party.
+The sale is a commercial agreement between the seller and the buyer.
 This may seem annoying, non-transparent or unethical, but the debt collector and the original lender are not doing anything wrong by not telling you the sale price.